 Remove All Text from PDF Document

-While removing text from PDF documents using earlier versions of the API, you needed to set found text as empty string.
-The performance overhead in this case was, to invoke a number of checks and adjustment operations of text position.
-Which was why, several performance issues were observed while performing such operations.
+While removing text from PDF documents using earlier versions of the API, you needed to set found text as an empty string.
+The performance overhead, in this case, was, to invoke a number of checks and adjustment operations of text position.
+Which was why several performance issues were observed while performing such operations.
 We could not minimize the number of checks and adjustment operations, as they are essential in text editing scenarios.
-Moreover, you cannot determine, how many of text fragments will removed and adjusted when they are processed in loop.
+Moreover, you cannot determine, how many text fragments will be removed and adjusted when they are processed in a loop.

 Important API Changes